-My current supplier is Eon Energy which offer £50 refer a friend credit, and who aim to consistently offer low prices and excellent 7 days a week customer service.
+My current supplier is Eon Energy which offer £50 refer a friend credit, and who aim to consistently offer low prices and excellent customer service.

 Switching suppliers is really quick and easy.
 You can even get started with a £50 cashback credit here.

 I’m also signed up to the energy comparisons site, MSE’s Cheap Energy Club (review), which emails me an alert whenever I am overpaying for my energy bills.
 This is my cue to then go and check which companies are offering low prices and whether they are worth switching to.